 Best cafes and specialty coffee shops in Barcelona – Bean there done that

 What a city!
 Every time I come to Barcelona I am wondering why am I not already living here!?
-The city is blessed with beautiful weather, nice beaches and stunning architecture as far as the eye can see.
+The second biggest city after Madrid is blessed with beautiful weather, nice beaches and stunning architecture as far as the eye can see.
 On top of that the food is amazing and don’t even get me started on Barcelona’s coffee scene!
 Cafes and specialty coffee shops in Barcelona are plentiful and scattered across what can only be described as an urban playground.
 This time around I did some in depth exploring of all the brewing and pouring – and let’s just say, I’m impressed!
 Here are the best Barcelona cafes I found.

 Table of Contents